You are about to erase your work on this activity. Are you sure you want to do this?

 building?)

-of ’quantifying our information’.
-Another way to think of this is that, any problem we
+process of ’quantifying our information’.
+Another way to think of this is that, any

-are given to solve will almost inevitably entail nonprecise information or
+problem we are given to solve will almost inevitably begin with nonprecise

-goals.
-Thus, one of your jobs as a problem solver is to bring mathematical
+information or goals.
+Thus, one of your jobs as a problem solver is to bring

-precision to the “thinking” of the person posing the problem.
-This is typically
+mathematical precision to the “thinking” of the person posing the problem.
+This is

-the hard part of the “clarifying” steps and then the future “quantifying”
+typically the hard part of the “clarifying” step and the “quantifying” step, but it is

 pointlessbe only applicable to a small subsetbe wholly inaccurate due to faulty